Datto trades modestly higher after pricing IPO at top of range – TechCrunch

 After pricing at $27 per share, Datto’s stock rose during regular trading.
-By mid-afternoon the data and security software company was worth $28.10, up a hair over 4%.
+By mid-afternoon the data and security software company was worth $28.10 per share, up a hair over 4%.

 The company’s IPO comes on the back of a rapid-fire Q3 in which a host of technology companies, particularly software, made it to the public markets.
 While the number of un-exited unicorns in the United States still rose in the quarter, Q3 brought with it a wave of liquidity that felt long coming.